jmid/lcheck/README.md

-  One limitation of the signature-based DSL is that all arguments have to be lattice, i.e., to match the LATTICE_TOPLESS signature.
+  One limitation of the signature-based DSL is that all arguments have to be lattices, i.e., to match the LATTICE_TOPLESS signature.
 The combinator-based DSL described below softens this requirement.